IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 You'll have one set of these values for your publisher testing environment, and a separate set for your production environment.

-To configure the SDK, you are required to pass in the public key and subscription ID that you received during account setup, as well as the user’s hashed or unhashed directly identifying information ([DII](../ref-info/glossary-uid.md#gl-dii)) (email address or phone number) into (**GWH__SW this sentence just stops not sure how to connect it with the next bit.**)
+To configure the SDK, you are required to pass in the public key and subscription ID that you received during account setup, as well as the user’s hashed or unhashed directly identifying information ([DII](../ref-info/glossary-uid.md#gl-dii)) (email address or phone number) into the following method call.

 #### For Android:
 `UID2Manager.getInstance().generateIdentity()`